ryan-samoud/JavaFX/README.md

 3. make the database
 4. Run
 ## Acknowledgments
-Big Thanks to our instructor Zeineb Maatoug for the guidance and coaching
+Big Thanks to our instructor Karray Gargouri and Hamza Chenenaoui for the guidance and coaching